Natalya Andreychenko: Biography

 Andreychenko decided to become an actress in early high school.
 After an unsuccessful attempt to get into the Mikhail Shchepkin Higher Theatre School, she was admitted to the Gerasimov Institute of Cinematography where she studied under Sergei Bondarchuk and Irina Skobtseva.
 In 1976 she appeared in her first films From Dawn Till Sunset and Kolybelnaya dlya Muzchin.
 Her first successful film role was in the 1979 epic film Siberiade, which received the special jury prize at the Cannes Film Festival.
 However, Natalya became more popular in the Soviet Union after her roles in Mary Poppins, Goodbye and Wartime Romance, both feature films released in 1983.

 Personal life

-From her first marriage to the Russian composer Maksim Dunayevsky she had a son named Dmitry (born 1982), a banker by profession.
+From her first marriage to the Russian composer Maksim Dunayevsky she had a son named Dmitry (b.
+1982), a banker by profession.
 In 1985–2005 she was married to the Austrian/Swiss actor, writer, producer and director Maximilian Schell, with whom she made the film Little Odessa.
 They have one daughter together, Anastasia Schell.

-She is a vegetarian, practices a raw food diet, and is engaged in yoga.
+Andreychenko practices a raw food diet and is engaged in yoga.